 HEC-EFM also offers formatting options for tables generated by the software that report model results and parameters.
-Through the "File - Select Style Sheets - Results" menu, several prepackaged options are available for the main results table (Figure 60).
+Through the "File - Select Style Sheets - Results" menu, several prepackaged options are available for the main results table (Figure 63).
 Different formats can be helpful when including tables in reports, copy-pasting statistical results to spreadsheets for additional calculations, or when suppressing unnecessary outputs.
 Choice of style sheet is a project setting, which means that the selected style sheet will be used until a different one is chosen by the user.
-Users are also able to add and remove custom style sheets for Results, Report, Data Summary, and Arrays tables.
-Custom style sheets are used most often to modify numerical precision of output or appearance of tables.
-For the Results table, settings for numerical precision are located towards the beginning of the style sheets and can be modified by the user to adjust precision for each output variable, independently.
-Modifications of style sheets is best done through XML editors, which are available online.
+New style sheet selections can be applied via the "File - Refresh Results" menu option - it is not necessary to Recalculate.
 Pre-packaged options are currently available only for the Results table.